About the Community of Park Circle

 Originally composed of rice plantations which eventually became subdivided, the planned community of Park Circle was just one of just two “garden city” models in the country.
 In 1912, a group of Charleston businessmen formed a development company, bought the Burton tract, and began to plan a new community that would include community parks and green space as a central theme.

-There are an abundance of recreational facilities available for use in Park Circle.
-The Danny Jones Recreational center has a basketball court, ping pong, tennis, roller hockey, and an olympic sized swimming pool all available for use.
+There is an abundance of recreational facilities available for use in Park Circle.
+The Danny Jones Recreational center has a basketball court, ping pong, tennis, roller hockey, and an Olympic sized swimming pool all available for use.

-When I lived in Atlanta, one of my favorite places to visit was either Decatur Square or Virginia-Highlands.
-Both locations offered cool coffee houses, amazing restaurants, and shopping.
-The Olde North Charleston Business district offers everything from a Craft Bakery, highly rated restaurants, bars, and music venues!
-For lack of a better word, the area is just “Cool.”
-It’s a great place to chill, have a drink and hangout with friends.
+Award-winning restaurants, bars, breweries and a handful of shopping options can be found in the Olde North Charleston Business district.
+Considered “Downtown Park Circle”, this area offers everything from pizza, bars, and music venues!
+It’s a great place to chill, have a drink and hang out with friends.
 Here is a list of the many establishments that I have personally visited and love:

 Evo Pizzeria – gourmet wood-fired pizza’s, great local beers! (try the pork trifecta!)

 Evo Craft Bakery – I just bought a loaf of bread and ate it with salted butter.
 Amazing.

 Madra Rua – Good ol’ Irish Pub.
 My in-laws love this place.

 Park Pizza Co. – My go-to take-out pizza place.
 Perfect when you’re watching football and you need good pizza.